-Ready to make a quick DIY Watercolor Painting?
+Ready to learn how to make a DIY Watercolor Painting?
 I'm all about making my own art and this was a quick and easy project.
-But first, the back story.
+We’ll see how to watercolor paint, how to paint DIY abstract art, how to apply gold leaf to paper and at the end of the day, you’ll have your very own DIY abstract painting….but first, the back story.

 I'm still doing some decorating in Kate's room…but it's been on a rather sporadic basis.
 I've been trying to squeeze it in between my knitting projects and my uncluttering projects.
 The truth is, I rarely start and finish a project without several detours along the way…can you relate?

 Still on my ‘Kate's Room To Do' list was to gather some art for the ubiquitous gallery wall that she requested.
-We re-purposed many pictures and frames that we already had, but we needed some pops of pink and, as is my wont, I opted to make art instead of buy it.
+We re-purposed many pictures and frames that we already had, but we needed some pops of pink and, as is my wont, I opted to try and make some nice piece of DIY abstract art instead of buy it.

 This was a nice, quick project and a needed respite from the paper mache trophy ram's head that I've been working on.
 Talk about a messy project!
 With any luck, I'll be finishing that bad boy up this weekend.
 The ram's head SHOULD be the final element for a Bang Up gallery wall.
 Fingers crossed.
 Once that's done, I'll be back to give you a total roundup of what we did and how we did it.